 The CD was authored by E. E. Anderson [2] and is included with the textbook Thermodynamics: An Engineering Approach by Cengel and Boles [3].
 The CD contains an overall table of contents, and chapter tables, which are used to select portions of the CD materials.
 CD screens consist of text, interactive and non-interactive graphics, interactive and non-interactive animations, and multiple-choice and short-response quizzes.
 Approximately one-third of the pages contain interactive elements.
 When a page comes up, the user first hears a narration, during which he or she cannot interact with the program.
-After the narration is over, any interactive elements on the page become useable, and several controls appear.
+After the narration is over, any interactive elements on the page become usable, and several controls appear.
 These allow the user to jump one page forward or back, jump to any other page in the subchapter, go to the table of contents for the subchapter, and print the page.
-The CD program was modified for this study in order to collect time-stamped data records in which the controls the user selected, as well as performance data for the quizzes, were logged.
+The CD program was modified for this study in order to collect timestamped data records in which the controls the user selected, as well as performance data for the quizzes, were logged.
 The CD was presented on a laptop computer running a 2.0 GHz Pentium 4 processor, using a 14.1 inch TFT active matrix screen.
-The narration was played using the notebook computer's build-in speakers.
-A recording device was used to store the verbal protocols for later transcription.
+The narration was played using the built-in speakers.
+A SONY TCM-16 Cassette-Corder was used to record the verbal protocols on 90-minute standard audio cassettes.